apache/systemds/docs/site/docker.md

 [Docker](https://docs.docker.com/get-docker/) enables you to separate applications from your infrastructure.
-This provides a way to manage the instrafrastructure the same way you do with the software.
+This provides a way to manage the infrastructure the same way you do with the software.

 With Docker, enabling GPU support would be much easier on linux.
 Since only the NVIDIA